heesoo-jang/starter-hugo-academic/content/post/journalism-and-law/index.md

 And who knows?
 At the end of the semester, *you* might be the one writing the next letter to future students — carrying on the tradition of saving the next wave of nervous, curious, future journalism and law folks.
 (No pressure.
 Okay, maybe just a little pressure.
 But the good kind!)

+Each semester looks a little different depending on class size and groupings, but the big picture and what you’ll take away from this course always remain the same.

-Now, here’s the wisdom to be carried throughout — straight from students who’ve been in your seat not long ago.
+Now, here’s the wisdom to carry with you—straight from students who were in your seat not long ago.

 Still got questions?
 I've got you.
 Email me at heesoojang@umass.edu